vanzll/FM_IRL/README.md

 ## Expert Demonstration Setup

 Expert demonstration data is stored in the *expert_datasets* folder.
-Use Git LFS to access the expert demonstration files.
+We use Git LFS to store the expert demonstration files.

 ## Experiment Reproduction Guide

-To replicate the experiments conducted in our paper, follow these steps:
+To reproduce the experiments conducted in our paper, follow these steps:

 ### 1. Select Configuration Files
 The wandb sweep configuration files for all tasks can be found in the `configs` directory.
 Each subdirectory (e.g., `./configs/ant`) contains at least seven common files: